-- Innovative, high-quality undergraduate and graduate neuroscience programs
+- Innovative, cutting-edge undergraduate and graduate academic programs

-- Maine has a number of groups that share interests in neuroscience and neurology, including Maine Medical Center, the Jackson Laboratories, the University of Maine, and the Maine Institute for Human Genetics and Health.
+- Connections to a number of groups that share interests in neuroscience and neurology, including Maine Medical Center, the Jackson Laboratories, the University of Maine, and the Maine Institute for Human Genetics and Health